 In November 2014, the Company was granted an environmental permit to construct 20 drill pads from which 20,000 metres of diamond drilling can be performed.
-The permit authorizes work to be completed over 3 drilling seasons, which typically extend from October to May.
+The permit authorizes work to be completed over 3 continuous drilling seasons, which typically extend from October to May, and should begin by no later than November 2019.